NeuralNinja23/GenCode-Studio/Backend/README.md

 **In 30 seconds:**
 1. Frontend sends `POST /api/workspace/{id}/generate/backend` with a description
 2. This triggers `run_workflow()` in `engine.py`
-3. `FASTOrchestratorV2` executes 12 steps in order
+3. `FASTOrchestratorV2` executes 11 steps in order (Atomic Workflow)
 4. Each step calls an **Agent** (Marcus, Derek, Victoria, Luna)
 5. Agents call the **LLM** (Gemini/OpenAI) to generate code
 6. **Marcus** reviews all generated code for quality